adeldennaoui/DRL_Navigation_Thesis/README.md

 This work is mainly inspired and based on the repository (reiniscimurs/DRL-robot-navigation): https://github.com/reiniscimurs/DRL-robot-navigation
 The repository is divided in 2 worspaces:
 1. DRL-robot-navigation (which is cloned from the above repository): the steps to take into consideration to launch the DRL training/testing is mentioned in the worspace's README.txt
-2. model_test: this workspace is where I am experimenting, based on the first workspace's framework, the uses of the trained model - especially in the case of a MRS.